Bobcat kittens adorably steal golf balls from a Colorado course in these must-see photos

 In addition to a “healthy” bobcat population that includes two dens and at least nine cats, Arrowhead and the surrounding area is home to two mountain lions, and a bear and her two cubs, in addition to the requisite population of Colorado regulars like deer and foxes, Arrowhead assistant GM Kenny Windey wrote in an email.

-Backing up to Roxborough State Park – a vast open space – helps, Windey said.
+Backing up to the vast open space of Roxborough State Park helps, Windey said.
 Wildlife sightings by golfers, he said, are not uncommon.

 “All these animals are wild and we do not go out of our way to bother them.
 This is their home and we are fortunate to share it with them,” he said.
 “The interaction with golfers is random and we try to communicate to our guests to let them be and keep a safe distance.”